-System Each disk will allocate a certain space to store about 400,000 logs.
-When logs log disk is full, logs that exceed the period will be overwritten.
+System Each disk will allocate a certain space to store logs in 6 months.
+After 6 months, log disk is full, logs that exceed the period will be overwritten.

-Default are full, old logs will be overwritten.
+Default old logs will be overwritten.

 Custom You can set Log Storage Period and allocate Log Disk for log storage.
 When the